MVTOP: Multi-View Transformer-based Object Pose-Estimation: MVTOP METHOD

 Finally, the rotation and translation heads predict the pose components for each query for the first image.
 The translation and rotation heads are unchanged compared to the implementation of PoET \cite{jantosPoETPoseEstimation2023}.

 The center values of the objects in each view allow only limited 3D scene understanding.
-To enrich the model with more spatial information, we adapt the RayConv operation of \cite{wangDirectMultiviewMultiperson2021}.
+To enrich the model with more spatial information, we adapt the RayConv operation of \cite{wangDirectMultiviewMultiperson2021} (see also \cref{fig:LoS_visualization}).
 Our goal was to train a model that is capable of dealing with arbitrary camera setups and sequences of camera input.
 To do so, the lines of sight are calculated for the feature maps using the interior and relative orientations of the cameras.
 One possible parameterization consists of the origin and direction.
 This results in six values for each pixel.
-Other parameterizations are examined in Section \cref{sec:Ablations}.
+Other parameterizations are examined in \cref{sec:Ablations}.
 By randomly combining views in each iteration, the model learns to handle a new camera setup at inference.
+For every pixel in every feature map $ l $ in each view the lines of sight (LoS) are generated using the intrinsic and extrinsic camera parameters.
+In \cref{fig:LoS_visualization}) this is shown for a example camera with 4x3 pixels.
+While the original RayConv operation only enriched the feature vector with the ray direction, our approach also encodes the origin leading to 6 values, 3 for the origin and 3 for the direction of the ray.
+This leads to a vector of shape $ [\text{batch} , \text{num}\_\text{views}, H_l , W_l, 6] $ where $ H_l $ and $ W_l $ correspond to height and width of feature level $ l $.
 The feature vector generated by the encoder is concatenated with the encoded lines of sight and is then projected back to the encoding dimension using a linear layer.
-While the original RayConv operation only enriched the feature vector with the ray direction, our approach also encodes the origin.
 We call this operation FLoSE (Feature Line-of-Sight Encoding), which can be defined as follows: